Okay, so now you know “What if?” thinking has to go. But how do you make that happen?

 Just stick with it!

 Do not be one of these people who tries it for a day and then says “That’s too hard.
-I can’t do that.”, because that is a bunch of crap and you are just making excuses for yourself.
+I can’t do that.”, because that is just laziness and excuses.
 Make yourself do this and you WILL see results!
 If you train yourself to think differently, your brain will slowly start to trust you, just as YOU start learning to trust you, and it will gradually start shutting off all that adrenaline.

 Your brain WANTS to trust you.

-Your brain does not WANT to be flooding you with adrenaline every second of your life.
-But until you prove yourself……that is what it is going to keep doing.
+Your brain does not WANT to be flooding you with a steady stream of adrenaline every second of your life to keep you hyper-aware and out of harms way.
+But until you prove that you are emotionally strong enough to get through whatever stressful situation you are facing all on your own……that is what it is going to keep doing.

 Your brain is like the world’s most over-protective parent.
 But it doesn’t have the option of standing back to let you see if you can figure things out on your own without its help.
 For it to do that, it could cost you your life…that is what it was designed to believe.
 So it is going to make YOU prove YOURSELF before it even thinks of backing off.
 You prove yourself by learning to talk yourself through your fears and doubts like the mature, capable person that you are.

-Now, just as a little P.S. here...because what’s another 500 words when I’ve gone on this long, right?
-But both of my parents died within the last 10 years, when I was in my thirties.
-My worst fear was realized, other than the death of my husband or kids.
+Now, just as a little P.S. here, I want to tell you that both of my parents died within the last 10 years, when I was in my thirties.
+My worst fear was realized, other than the death of my kids.
 My mom and dad are gone.
 And I may not be a little girl anymore, but I still have that little girl’s heart and it devastated me when I lost each of them.
 I feel like they abandoned me, and I want my mom and dad back.
 I miss them so much sometimes that I feel like my stomach will turn inside out.
 It is a sorrow that is deeper than anything I have ever felt and sometimes it comes over me in waves and I have to go sit in a corner and hug my knees and cry for an hour just to get the pain out.

 But you know what?
 I survived it and I continue to survive it to this day.